Go Green With The Green Homes Grant Scheme

 Contractors and the green home grant scheme

-In order to complete the work for the homeowner you must have one of the above so make sure you register as soon as possible.
+In order to complete the work as the installer for the homeowner you must have one of the above so make sure you register as soon as possible.
 This gives householders quality assurance.
 Contractors can join the scheme here

 As the Green Homes Grant scheme requires the work to be completed by a TrustMark Registered Business you may want to consider this.
 So, if you install: Solid wall, under-floor, cavity wall or roof insulation.
 Air source or ground source heat pumps.
 Solar thermal systems.
 Double or triple glazing/secondary glazing.
 Energy-efficient doors.
 Hot water tanks/appliance tank thermostats/heating controls.